IulianGabriel/Resume-Architect/README.md

    npm run dev
    ```

+## Acknowledgements

+Special thanks to my friend "eIonut" for their valuable feedback and assistance with code review during the development of this project.

 # Deployment

 The application is hosted on Vercel, ensuring high availability and seamless deployment.
 Additionally, continuous integration and deployment pipelines can be set up using Vercel's GitHub integration.